 In addition to loading and unloading cargo, a longshoreman must be able to complete a variety of tasks that range in difficulty.
-This includes operating equipment, transferring loaded trailers, rigging cargo, and more.
+These tasks include operating equipment, transferring loaded trailers, rigging cargo, and more.
 The terminal areas in which longshoremen work have many safety regulations that govern the high traffic areas and heavy-weight equipment.
 Even with these regulations, the possibility of a serious accident is high.
 When a longshoreman is seriously injured, it is crucial for an attorney to be involved early enough to investigate the accident.
 With professional legal help, you may be able to prove that your accident qualifies for compensation under maritime law.

 Longshoremen's Rights Under Maritime Law

 Most of the machinery used in a marine terminal requires a fair amount of skill and experience to operate safely and effectively.
 Due to the high potential for injury, the National Maritime Safety Administration was formed to protect the rights of those working in the marine cargo handling industry in the United States.
 This administration works in conjunction with the Occupational Safety and Health Administration to provide longshoremen and others in the marine cargo handling industry with information, counsel, access to health, and safety training resources.

 The U.S. Department of Labor also created the Longshore and Harbor Workers' Compensation Act (LHWCA) to provide employment-injury and occupational-disease protection to those who work as longshoremen on the navigable waters of the United States.
 This act provides for compensation and medical care, and may also provide benefits to the survivors if a longshoreman's injury results in death.
 To find out if you or your loved one will qualify for coverage under the LHWCA or other maritime law, consult an offshore injury lawyer at our firm.